 To calculate base funding:

-- go to operational funding rates and find your school’s type
+- visit our operational funding rates page and find your school’s type

 - under your school’s type, find your school’s roll range.

-If the base funding for that roll range is a fixed figure, then that is the school’s base funding.
+If the base funding for that roll range is a fixed figure, then that's the school’s base funding.